chriscrsmith/chriscrsmith.github.io/research.md

 In this research area, I have an ongoing collaboration with the Safran Lab where we are analyzing the geographic population history of the barn swallow subspecies using phylogenetic approaches.

 ###### Relevant publications:
-Smith et al. 2018, *Molecular Ecology*
+Smith et al. 2018, *Molecular Ecology*\
+Smith and Flaxman, 2020, *Molecular Ecology Resources*

 &nbsp;
 &nbsp;